tomitrescak/luis/README.md

 ## matchSnapshot <a name="matchSnapshot"></a>

-This matcher compares a current version of the object with snapshot that has been saved to disk.
+This sinon matcher compares a current version of the object with snapshot that has been saved to disk.
 It operates differently from the Jest snapshot and its performance has been tuned for use with front and back-end.
 The main differences are:

 - All snapshots saved into the same directory and named by the test name.
 This directory is by default `/src/tests/snapshots` but this can be configured (more on this later)
 - Enzyme wrapper saves `html` representation of the component